cloudera/hue/docs/docs-site/content/administrator/configuration/editor/_index.md

         password=hue
         options={}

-Secondly, we need to add a new interpreter to the notebook app.
+Secondly, add a new interpreter to the notebook app.
 This will allow the new database type to be registered as a snippet-type in the Notebook app.
 For query editors that use a Django-compatible database, the name in the brackets should match the database configuration name in the librdbms section (e.g. – postgresql).
 The interface will be set to rdbms.
 This tells Hue to use the librdbms driver and corresponding connection information to connect to the database.
 For example, with the above postgresql connection configuration in the librdbms section, we can add a PostgreSQL interpreter with the following notebook configuration:

     [notebook]
       [[interpreters]]